HotswapProjects/HotswapAgent/HotswapAgent/README.md

 Hotswap Agent Implementation
 ============================

-Hotswap agent is a plugin framework to register plugins to .
+Hotswap agent is a plugin container with plugin manager, plugin registry, and several services (e.g. to watch for class/resource change).
 It helps with common tasks and classloading issues.

 Agent structure
 ---------------